BICCN/BCDC-Metadata/Templates/project_collection/README.md

 #### **has methodology specification** - *protocol URL*
   * This is a hyperlink to a protocol, usually from https://www.protocols.io/.
+  * The BICCN requires that protocols be provided in support of all data submitted.
+    These should take the form of a URL to a protocol drafted specifically for this dataset
   * You can submit multiple values for this field, separated by commas or new rows immediately after this one
   * Please make sure the protocol has been published before providing us a link